ployt0/server_monitor/README.md

 ### JSON Nodes file

-The nodes/inventory file is a list of machines described in json as:
+The nodes/inventory json file contains a list of machines identified by "servers", each potentially having:

 ```json
 {